How To Find A Trading Mentor

 If you are serious about trading and you discover that someone you know is also involved with trading, then don’t hesitate to contact them.

 Let them know you are passionate about trading and that you aren’t going to waste their time.
-They might say no, but if they do, that probably means they haven’t got much to teach you.
+They might say no, but if they do, that probably means they haven’t got much to teach you or they aren’t suitable mentors for your level of development.

 But when they say yes, pick their brain.
 Don’t be shy.

 Great traders love to talk shop when they meet someone who genuinely listens.
-Be respectful, but take advantage of that whenever you meet them.
+Be respectful, because their time is more valuable than you probably realize.
+But take advantage of that moment whenever you meet a successful trader who is willing to show you the ropes, and ask them what works for them.

 They won’t mind.